Immersive-Collective/particle-system-in-dcl/README.md

 ## Acknowledgements

 Repo inspired by Power Cube in Awesome repository example and submitted in Claire Silver AI contest.
-Utilising chatGPT vision to generate SDK7 code and to python script.
+Utilising chatGPT vision to generate SDK7 code and to python script using images as input.
+Sounds generated using StableAudio and modular synth.

 ![punk](https://github.com/Immersive-Collective/Particle-System-in-DCL/assets/18751916/a3983fe6-010b-428c-b4b6-000bf7de1083)